nice2004/CS-150_Course-Project/README.md

 ## Call to Action
 This dashboard advocates that migrants or first generation families can still contribute to the African continent by sending remittances to their home country.
-Yes, we would be absolutely to have them back but that's not realistically possible, but they can still contribute to the development of the continent.

 ## Strategies employed from SWD
 1. Articulating my unique point of view of the project